mayankreg/Meal_app/README.md

-# Meal_app
+# recipe_web_application

-#Techstack HTML CSS JS
+#Techstack HTML CSS JS API

 #Functionality:
 1) app renders meals from AP1 based on relevant search
-2) meals/data received are rendered on page as cards 3)these cards can be added in favourite section of app
+2) meals/data received are rendered on page as cards
+3) these cards can be added in favourite section of app
 4) each card has a functionality of view_details & add to favourite section
-4) cards in favourite section have option of view details & removed
+5) cards in favourite section have option of view details & removed
+6) local storage used

 #APIused: https://www.themealdb.com/api/json/v1/1/